A crust-less pie that combines the sweetness, earthy aroma of the pumpkin along with the creaminess of a béchamel sauce and lots of nuts in between.

 - When the pumpkin pieces are soft, you’ll notice the juices of the pumpkin at the bottom of your pot.
 Strain the pumpkins keeping the juices as we’ll need it to make the bechamel sauce.

 - In a sauce pan over medium heat, melt the butter then add the flour stir until golden, add pumpkin juice and milk stirring vigorously, add the remaining half cup of sugar and a pinch of cinnamon,.
 Stir to combine, bring to a boil and reduce heat until thickened.

-- In an oven dish cover the bottom with two spoonfuls of bَechamel then add half of the pumpkin cubes – you can mash them a bit, I like it as is – cover with a layer of nuts and raisins then the other half of pumpkin cubes and finally add the rest of the bَechamel on top.
+- In a 9×9 oven dish cover the bottom with two spoonfuls of bَechamel then add half of the pumpkin cubes – you can mash them a bit, I like it as is – cover with a layer of nuts and raisins then the other half of pumpkin cubes and finally add the rest of the bَechamel on top.

 - Place the dish in a 350F preheated oven for almost 40 minutes or until top is golden brown.